The ministers’ salaries have decreased significantly as compared to 2012. The total administrative expenses to GDP ratio has decreased

 Of note is that the aforementioned growth in the number of employees is not caused by the growth in employees in the central offices of the ministries but is instead related to the LEPLs which were legally created within the same period.

-GEL depreciated twofold in the last eighHalf TrueThe statement is partly accurate, but the details are missing or some of the issues are without context
+“In the last three years, the trade turnHalf TrueThe statement is partly accurate, but the details are missing or some of the issues are without context